liferay/liferay-docs/develop/tutorials/articles/04-developing-a-web-application/08-search-and-indexing/02-enabling-search-and-indexing-for-guestbook-entries/01-registering-search-services.markdown

+---
+header-id: registering-entries-with-the-search-framework
+---

-# Registering Entries with the Search Framework [](id=registering-entries-with-the-search-framework)
+# Registering Entries with the Search Framework

 <div class="learn-path-step">
     <p>Enabling Search and Indexing for Entries<br>Step 1 of 5</p>